INRIA/scikit-learn-mooc/plan.md

   The benefit of this example is that it forces to think about measurement, but also because it has one class that is easy to separate only one feature
-    - Aurelie: real irises for the video?
+    - Aurelie: real irises for the video? artificial flowers ordered (thanks Anne)
 - The "adult" dataset
     - Maybe looking at it with excel, to be in an environment familiar to people
     - Mention the importance of data visualization: intuitions about the data can be very helpful

-Learning from data vs expertly engineered decision rules
-- One the iris example, show that cutting on one specific feature separates well one class
-- How do we automate this?
-How do we achieve this on more complex data such as the census dataset?

 Descriptive vs predictive analysis
 - Generalization (Out of sample properties)